Close Menu

 Introduction to Monolith

-This Monolith review aims to provide a transparent and detailed investigation into whether the platform is a reliable crypto project or if the Monolith scam rumors hold merit.
-Monolith claims to be a decentralized finance (DeFi) project offering a Visa debit card linked to a crypto wallet, enabling users to spend ETH and other tokens directly.
-It’s reportedly registered in the UK, but its actual operations and backers remain suspiciously vague.
+This Monolith review provides a clear, detailed investigation into whether the platform is trustworthy or if the Monolith scam warnings are justified.
+Monolith promotes itself as a DeFi project offering a Visa debit card linked to a crypto wallet, allowing users to spend ETH and other tokens directly.
+While it claims UK registration, the company’s actual operations and backers are vague.

 Monolith: Regulation & Legal Status